ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## Using the OCaml Toplevel with UTop

-OCaml comes with two additional compilers: one compiles to **native code** (sometimes called machine code or executable binary), directly read by the CPU, and the other compiles to **bytecode**, creating an executable that can be interpreted by a variety of runtime environments, making more flexible.
+OCaml comes with two additional compilers: one compiles to **native code** (sometimes called machine code or executable binary), directly read by the CPU, and the other compiles to **bytecode**, creating an executable that can be interpreted by a variety of runtime environments, making more it flexible.

 For now, let's first use the recommended toplevel, which we installed above: